DM8AT/GLGE-Old/README.md

 # Changelogs
 ## Latest:
+- added things for post production
+## Other:
 - added possibility for creating shaders from source code as std::strings
-## Other:
 - deleted doxygen documentation, it was broken
 - changed default shader to std::string instead of external file
 - started logging the changelogs